Landscapes of the Future

 Work published

-NARG Project: GIS Database
+NARG Project | GIS Database

 2 manuscripts in preparation

-NARG Project: Mesozoic evolution of the Moroccan Atlantic Margin | 3 articles
+NARG Project | Mesozoic evolution of the Moroccan Atlantic Margin

 Syn-depositional Mesozoic siliciclastic pathways on the Moroccan Atlantic margin linked to evaporite mobilisation